kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 + **Rotating-drum viscometer**

   The rotating-drum viscometer operates on the principle that the torque required to rotate a drum immersed in fluid is proportional to its viscosity.
 Different sized drums are available in order to allow for  measurement over a wide range of viscosities.
-Following proper calibration the torque can be converted directly to viscosity.
+Following proper calibration the torque can be converted directly to viscosity and displayed on the digital readout.

   <div class="photo" style="width: 400px;">
   ![](img/fungilab-viscolead-ONE-main-img-prod.jpg)